dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 The context does not expect an execution satisfying the formal `@safe` constraints, therefore the fact that *the call* to the `@safe` annotated function is not formally considered `@safe` can be mostly ignored.
 * Consider a `@safe` context calling a `@safe` functional with a `@system` argument.
-This is illegal, since a `@safe` functional makes guarantees for its internal logic.
+This is invalid, since a `@safe` functional makes guarantees for its internal logic.
-What the `@system` callback does, is among the concerns of the context, and in a `@safe` context, calling a  `@system` function is illegal.
+What the `@system` callback does, is among the concerns of the context, and in a `@safe` context, calling a  `@system` function is invalid.

 Especially in meta-programming, it might not be clear at all whether a callback's type has a warrant attribute or not.
 For `@safe` and `@nogc`, this is unproblematic, since these are only interesting from a safety or resource perspective, but no program's logic depends on the guarantees these attributes make: A memory unsafe program is broken in itself and GC allocating may at worst slow down a program unexpectedly due to the GC issuing a collection cycle.
-(Note that `@nogc` alone does not guarantee that no dynamic allocation using other ways take place.)
 [Author's note: I'm not completely sure.
 Please have a think whether these claims are really true.]

 However, the attributes `pure` and `nothrow` are of interest, even in an impure context, or a context where throwing exceptions is allowed.
 * The return value of a `pure` operation can be unique, allowing for implicit casts that are not possible otherwise.
-  In this case, if the call to the functional is impure due to calling it with an impure callback, the code is illegal.
+  In this case, if the call to the functional is impure due to calling it with an impure callback, the code is invalid.
   The context may expect a `pure` execution for memoization.
 * A `nothrow` operation cannot fail recoverably.
 It either fails irrecoverably or succeeds; in either case, no rollback operation is necessary.
 This fact may be used by the context.

 Since outside of templates, the context must be annotated manually; this is unproblematic:
-The call becomes illegal, and a compiler error is presented to the programmer.
+The call becomes invalid, and a compiler error is presented to the programmer.

 With the changes proposed by this DIP, in templated contexts, except uniqueness, it is necessary to manually ensure the execution is `pure` or `nothrow`.